JosephRullo/Configuring-Active-Directory-within-Azure-VMs/README.md

 </p>
 <br />

 <h2>Step 5.</h2> Log back into the Domain Controller VM.
 To log back in we will now use the Domain Name we just created with the Active Directory install.
-Enter in the username with the domain's name you assigned followed by a backslash, for this example it will be mydomain.com\labuser -> now enter the password and login.
+Enter the domain's name you assigned followed by a backslash and then the Username, for this example it will be mydomain.com\labuser -> now enter the password and login.
 <p>
 <p>
 <img src="https://imgur.com/5ZcDV4A.png" height="50%" width="50%" alt="Disk Sanitization Steps"/>